AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ### Minimum and Maximum

 AnyChart javascript charting library calculates axis minimum and maximum values automatically.
 You can see this on the scale inversion chart sample above: the minimal value of the Y-Axis is 0, and the maximum is 800.
-You can control these values using {api:anychart.scales.Linear#maximum}**.maximum()**{api} and {api:anychart.scales.Linear#minimum}**.minimum()**{api} methods:
+You can control these values using {api:anychart.scales.Linear#maximum}maximum(){api} and {api:anychart.scales.Linear#minimum}minimum(){api} methods:

 ```
   var yScale = chart.yScale();